-Bitcoin has become the topic of the day for reasons both positive and negative.
+Bitcoin has become the topic of the day for positive and negative reasons.
 In the latest news, crypto-currency mining stands to prove beneficial for the revenue of the biggest chipmaker company, Taiwan Semiconductor Manufacturing Co.

 Although some investors are bullish that Bitcoin-related chipset demand could offset soft smart-phone demand in 2018, we question whether Bitcoin demand will be sustainable.

 However, to put things in a positive light, Sebastian How, an analyst with CL Securities Taiwan Co., has said,

 If mining demand vanishes tomorrow, it shouldn’t affect the investment outlook.
 But if it turns out to be strong, the company will rake it in.